 - Do not use other people’s beds to gain access to your bunk.

-So there you have it, my first installment of “Five Things You Should Never Do While Staying At A Hostel.”
+So there you have it, “Five Things You Should Never Do While Staying At A Hostel.”
 And despite my recent experience, I plan to continue staying at hostels.
 I’ve learned to be patient and go with the flow as being able to tell these stories on my blog is half the fun!